100% online MSc Psychology of Mental Health and Wellbeing

 - Alumni discount available

-An online conversion Master’s for individuals who may not have a background in mental health.
+An online master’s for individuals who may not have a background in mental health.

 The 100% online MSc Psychology of Mental Health and Wellbeing has been designed for individuals who are looking to launch a career in (or related to) mental health and wellbeing and who may not be from a mental health background.

-The psychology Master’s course empowers you to innovatively and creatively apply the specialist knowledge and skills that you will learn to address current issues in psychology and mental health.
+The psychology master’s course empowers you to innovatively and creatively apply the specialist knowledge and skills that you will learn to address current issues in psychology and mental health.
 It is rooted in a positive approach to mental wellbeing and an awareness of cultural factors affecting mental health.
 The course has been fully accredited by the British Psychological Society (BPS), an accreditation which is a key marker of quality for employers and is a launchpad to becoming a Chartered Psychologist after graduation.

 A rich learning experience based on collaboration and proactive student support.